Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles

+First, we examine the possible patterns which may emerge based on our theoretical model system.
 Typical snapshots are shown in Fig. \ref{graph:fig2}.
-For a two-dimensional hard-disk system, formation of an ordered phase requires a packing fraction higher than 0.7 ($\rho=0.89$) \cite{Bernard11}.
-Despite a low global particle density $\rho$ of 0.2, mono-polar motile clusters are observed in silico, as shown in Fig. \ref{graph:fig2}(a).
-The clusters are caused by the CCW-IT ($\omega^{IT}=0.001$, $\omega^{ST}=0.000$).
-The largest cluster is found to be composed of several thousands of particles.
-Magnified time overlay images reveal the rotational motion of the clusters in the CCW direction [Fig. \ref{graph:fig2}(a)-right].
+For a two-dimensional hard-disk system, the formation of an ordered phase requires a packing fraction higher than 0.7 ($\rho=0.89$) \cite{Bernard11}.
+Despite a low global particle density, $\rho$ of 0.2, mono-polar flocks are observed {\it in silico}, as shown in Fig. \ref{graph:fig2}(a).
+The flocking is caused by the CCW-CT ($\omega^{CT}=0.001$, $\omega^{ST}=0.000$).
+The largest flock is found to be composed of several thousands of particles.
+Magnified time overlay images reveal the rotational motion of the flocks in the CCW direction [Fig. \ref{graph:fig2}(a)-right].